dirakx1/kubernetes/README.md

 Kubernetes builds upon a decade and a half of experience at Google running production workloads at scale using a system called Borg, combined with best-of-breed ideas and practices from the community.

+## Fundamental objects ##

+### Pods ###
+A Pod is the basic building block in Kubernetes and is the smallest deployable unit that typically represents a running process on your cluster.
+Pods encapsulate an application’s container storage resources, a unique network IP and the configuration options on how the container should run.
+All containers that are part of a Pod run on the same Kubernetes node.

 ### For trainning and evaluation

 * Need kubectl